-If you're shopping for a printer for your office, it's important to find one that's reliable, so your work doesn't get interrupted by a printer that constantly needs new ink or a scanner that just isn't up to par.
+If you're shopping for a printer for your office, it's important to find a reliable one, so your work doesn't get interrupted by a printer that constantly needs new ink or a scanner that just isn't up to par.
 So, to help you find the right printer for your needs, here's our list of recommendations for the best office printers you can get.
 For office printers, we focus largely on ones that have a good cartridge system, fast printing speed, and good scanning features.

 We've tested over 85 printers, and below are our recommendations for the best office printers you can buy.
 You can also check out our recommendations for the best all-in-one printers, the best home printers, and the best photo printers.

 The best all-in-one office printer we've tested is the Canon imageCLASS MF743Cdw.
 This large laser model is made of sturdy-feeling plastic and provides easy access to paper jams and toner cartridges.
 It features both a flatbed scanner and an automatic document feeder, and it can automatically process double-sided sheets.

 It has an exceptional cartridge system that yields many black and color pages, which helps keep the cost-per-print amazingly low, though the cost of replacing the color cartridges adds up quickly if you mostly print in color.
 It has impressive color accuracy, and while its photo printing quality is only mediocre, it's much better than most laser printers.

 Unfortunately, while color documents are very fast to print, the speed for black-only text documents is unremarkable for a laser printer.
 Also, the flatbed scan resolution isn't as high as some other options, but it should be good enough for most office tasks.
 All in all, this is an incredible small or home office printer, and it's among the best small business printers we've tested.